 Serve immediately with green onion rice (or plain white rice) and a sprinkle of green onions on top.

-We love to serve Crawfish Étouffée with Green Onion Rice or over some fried catfish fillets some to make Catfish Atchafalaya - a huge plate of fried catfish smothered in Crawfish Étouffée with a heaping scoop of Green Onion Rice.
-It is hands down, one of my favorite dinners of all time.
+We love to serve Crawfish Étouffée with Green Onion Rice or over some fried catfish fillets to make Catfish Atchafalaya – a huge plate of fried catfish smothered in Crawfish Étouffée with a heaping scoop of Green Onion Rice.
+It is, hands down, one of my favorite dinners of all time.
+We also love to serve this saucy stew with crunchy french bread.

 ✏️ Helpful Tips

-- Do not overcook your crawfish - crawfish tails are already cooked so they will get very chewy if they get cooked for too long.
+- Do not overcook the crawfish – crawfish tails are already cooked, so they can get very chewy if they get cooked for too long.
+The crawfish tails just need a few minutes to warm up in the sauce.

-- If you don't have crawfish, you can use shrimp instead.
-If using shrimp, they can be seared for a few minutes on each side then simmered in the étouffée sauce until they are no longer pink.
+- If you don’t have crawfish, you can use shrimp and make Shrimp Étouffée instead.
+If you’re using shrimp, they can be seared for a few minutes on each side BEFORE making the sauce, then remove them from the pan and set them off to the side.
+Follow the recipe as written, then simmer shrimp in the étouffée sauce until they are no longer pink and serve.

 🌶️ Other Great Cajun & Creole Recipes